Civil Rights Guidance

-MSU Extension also believes fully in its principle of Diversity/Multiculturalism because we know that human differences enrich our lives, work and community.
+MSU Extension also believes fully in its principle of Diversity, Equity and Inclusion because we know that human differences enrich our lives, work and community.
 We embrace our responsibility to be a resource for all, regardless of their cultural, ethnic or economic background.

 Although there are clear distinctions between diversity concepts and compliance concepts, there is considerable linkage and overlap.
 That linkage is that our actions reflect what we believe.
 What is expected of us and the mechanisms used to demonstrate those actions are known as Civil Right Compliance